-Supporting robust modular interfaces for data persistence, data indexing and client access is the main purpose of this frame, it can be a preeminent solution for companies that just want to use graph modeling as their architecture solutions.
+Supporting robust modular interfaces for data persistence, data indexing and client access is the main purpose of this frame.
+It can be a useful solution for companies that just want to use graph modeling as their architecture solutions.

-JanusGraph can use Cassandra, HBase and Berkeley DB as its storage adapter and using Elasticsearch, Solr or lucene for data indexing.
+JanusGraph can use Cassandra, HBase and Berkeley DB as its storage adapter and use Elasticsearch, Solr or lucene for data indexing.

 Broadly speaking, applications can interact with JanusGraph in two ways:

 Embed JanusGraph inside the application executing Gremlin queries directly against the graph within the same JVM.
 Query execution, JanusGraph’s caches, and transaction handling all happen in the same JVM as the application while data retrieval from the storage backend may be local or remote.